danforthcenter/plantcv/docs/gaussian_blur.md

 **returns** blurred image

 - **Parameters:**
-    - img - img object
+    - img - RGB or grayscale image data
-    - ksize - kernel size => ksize x ksize box, e.g. (5,5)
+    - ksize - Tuple of kernel dimensions, e.g. (5, 5)
     - sigmax - standard deviation in X direction; if 0, calculated from kernel size
     - sigmay - standard deviation in Y direction; if sigmaY is None, sigmaY is taken to equal sigmaX
 - **Context:**